JuliaInv/EikonalInv.jl/README.md

 Based on the following paper (please cite if you are using the package):

-Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation.
+Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Journal of Computational Physics, 324, 210-225, 2016.

 # Requirements